abdelilahelfedg/ChatbotOnAWS/README.md

-# ChatbotOnAWS
+# ChatbotOnAzure
-Devlop and deploy a chatbot on AWS
+Devlop and deploy a chatbot on Azure